i-like-robots/guestlist/README.md

   .add(property, rule[, options])
 ```

-The currently supported options for are:
+The currently supported `options` are:

 - `array` If true any single values will be transformed into an array.
 When false only the last member of any array-like values will be passed through.
 Defaults to `false`.
 - `default` Returns a default value for a property which is undefined or invalid.

 ### `rule()`

 This function provides a fluent interface for validator.js.
 All [validator and sanitizer methods][methods] are available and chainable.
-Validators will always be called before sanitizers and the methods will be called in the order in which they were declared.
+Validators will always be called before sanitizers and the methods will be called in the order they were declared.

 Here are a few example rules for validating and sanitizing numbers, dates, and strings: